 It saves lives, police officials argue, by alerting emergency dispatchers within 60 seconds of a microphone’s activation, helping officers reach a critical incident — and any gunshot victims — faster.
 Often times, police are dispatched to a scene via ShotSpotter before a 911 call comes in.

-Chief Brian O’Hara and Community Safety Commissioner Todd Barnette sought to expand that system to broader swaths of the South Side, including the Whittier, Loring Park and LynLake neighborhoods, where violent crime trends have shifted since 2020.
+Chief Brian O’Hara and Community Safety Commissioner Todd Barnette sought to expand the system to broader swaths of the South Side, including the Whittier, Loring Park and LynLake neighborhoods, where violent crime trends have shifted since 2020.

-The more moderate proposal swayed the council’s skeptics and kept the system intact, but Council Member Linea Palmisano said she was disappointed they did not approve the broader, 3-year system expansion sought by MPD.
+The more moderate proposal swayed the council’s skeptics and kept the system intact, but Council Member Linea Palmisano said she was disappointed they did not approve the broader, three-year system expansion sought by MPD.

 “Carve-outs for particular areas is not how we should be acting as a body who’ve committed to representing the best interests of our entire city, and it impacts the entire city,” Palmisano said.
 “I will end up supporting this today, but I want to be on the record that I still greatly prefer the full expansion and the full time on this contract.”